Professor Marc-Emmanuel Dumas, PhD MEng MSc BEng BSc FRSB FRSC

 - Several ANR grants (mQTL, SysBioX, 2007-2011), France (total €1M)

-Professor Dumas is Director of E-Learning for the Section Computational and Systems Medicine.
+Professor Dumas is Director of E-Learning for the Division of Systems Medicine.
 He teaches in several internal and external courses at Imperial College London, including:

 Undergraduate Medicine MBBS/BSc 6-yr course